liquinlab/elm-smile/docs/steps.md

 # :ladder: Stepping Views

 Many experiments are organized into a series of repeated events called "trials".
-Trials are different than views (see above) because they often repeat the same basic structure many times.
-Smile provides several features for organizing and managing trials.
-We introduce the concept of a "trial" and how to programmatically advance through a sequence of trials within a particular View.
+Trials are different than [Views](/views) because they often repeat the same basic structure many times.
+Smile provides several features for organizing and managing trials or other sequenced elements _within_ a View (the [Timeline](/timeline) is used to sequence across Views).

-The same concept is also used to add sequential build to any type of view (e.g., a sequence of instructions).
+Here, we introduce the concept of a "step" and how to programmatically advance through a sequence of steps within a particular View.
+The same concept is also used to add sequential build to any type of view (e.g., a sequence of instructions, a multi-part form, or an animation).

 ## Create a trial-based View